The early weeks of pregnancy are fragile—and confusing. Here, the answers to your questions.

 We've all heard the buzz about healthy gut bacteria (probiotics, anyone?).
-Well a new study has found that Cesarean sections and baby formula may disrupt the "good" bacteria in newborns' intestines, according to a New York Times report on a study published in the Canadian Medical Association Journal.
+Well a recent study has found that Cesarean sections and baby formula may disrupt the "good" bacteria in newborns' intestines, according to a New York Times report on a study published in the Canadian Medical Association Journal.

 Time magazine quotes one of the study's authors as saying, "Our goal is to show that the decision [to have] an elective C-section may cause changes that parents can't see but nevertheless affect development."